tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-landing-pages.md

 <p>Keep in mind the high-level product story.
 [PASTE IN THE STORY] Considering that product story along with the pitch deck and other overviews, customize the YAML syntax with landing page information for the product.</p>
 </div>

 Alternatively, if that attempt yields garbage, go section by section.
 Start with the banner area, then proceed section by section through the entire landing page.
+Course correct each response to improve the next one.
+For example, if the AI generates marketingesque, salesy language, tell it to be more matter-of-fact and to avoid adjectives and adverbs.

 ## Step 4: Make decisions about each section